Saorsat: Overview

 The RTÉ Network Limited (RTÉNL) analogue terrestrial television (ATT) network was never capable of providing 100% population coverage in Ireland.
 Prior to the digital switchover, ATT population coverage amounted to 98% for RTÉ One and RTÉ Two, 95% for TG4 and 85% for TV3.
 Saorview DTT faces a similar difficulty.

 Broadcasting the channels unencrypted from the Astra 2 satellites at 28° East was not considered an option due to its large footprint covering the UK, France and many other countries.
-Irish broadcasters acquire rights on the basis that programming is broadcast to Irish audiences (i.e. some 4.5 million people) and not to approx 100 million people within the Astra footprint.
+Irish broadcasters acquire rights on the basis that programming is broadcast solely to Irish audiences (i.e. some 4.5 million people) and not to approximately 100 million people within the Astra footprint.
 The Board of RTÉ approved the Saorsat approach developed by RTÉNL from early 2010 to enable the 1-2% of Irish households not covered by Saorview to access free-to-air digital television services.

-RTÉ submitted a revised DTT plan including the FTA satellite option to the Department of Communications in mid June 2010 for approval.
+RTÉ submitted a revised DTT plan including the FTA satellite option to the Department of Communications in mid-June 2010 for approval.
 RTÉ publicly announced at an Oireachtas Joint Committee on Communications discussion in mid July 2010 that a free-to-air satellite service, called Saorsat, would be offered to complement the terrestrial DTT service.

 The satellite option is a narrow-band satellite operating in the Ka band as opposed to the normal DTH Ku band (which Sky and Freesat use), with a spot beam being dedicated exclusively to Ireland which will also provide coverage throughout Northern Ireland.
 The spot beam with frequency reuse means reception in most of Britain and continental Europe is not possible.
 RTÉ states that the chosen satellite option will cost approximately €1.5 million per year.

-RTÉ said the combined offering was designed to be the most cost-effective solution for viewers and broadcasters; to offer for the first time 100% coverage of free-to-air public service television services in the Republic of Ireland; and to provide full national back-up coverage on satellite in the event of an emergency or catastrophic failure of the DTT system.
+RTÉ said that the combined offering was designed to be the most cost-effective solution for viewers and broadcasters, to offer for the first time 100% coverage of free-to-air public service television services in the Republic of Ireland and to provide full national back-up coverage on satellite in the event of an emergency or catastrophic failure of the DTT system.

 Approval for the revised National DTT plan and Saorsat satellite service was announced by the Minister for Communications at the end of July 2010.
 RTÉ did not confirm that Saorsat would broadcast from KA-SAT until February 2012.
 There is no other current satellite solution with a spot covering only Ireland.
 Strictly speaking the spot covers a large part of Wales, South West England and the Hebrides of Scotland, but the frequency and polarisation reuse scheme means that no matter how big a dish is used, interference from a similar spot over northern France would prevent reception much beyond terrestrial overspill into Wales.
 Reception over all of Northern Ireland may be possible.